iambillmccann/rustcn/README.md

 Textarea is done, but there are look and feel issues on the home page.

 Ok, I think the `input` control should be next.
+I have already created the component file for the input component.
+The file is empty now.